Belgium Stun Japan in Five-goal Thriller - THISDAYLIVE

-Belgium completed a remarkable revival as they came from the World Cup abyss and defeated Japan to reach the quarter-finals.
+Belgium completed a remarkable revival as they came from the World Cup abyss and beat Japan to reach the quarter-finals.

 Roberto Martinez’s side were trailing 2-0 when he brought on Marouane Fellaini and Nacer Chadli in the 65th minute, and Fellaini scored the equaliser before Chadli netted a 94th-minute winner.